puppetlabs/best-practices/when-to-use-masterless.md

-# When To Use Masterless Puppet
+# When To Use Serverless Puppet

 ## Summary

-Some users dislike the idea of using a centralized Puppet master and would rather distribute their codebase and enforce it locally with `puppet apply`.
+Some users dislike the idea of using a centralized Puppet server and would rather distribute their codebase and enforce it locally with `puppet apply`.
 We strongly discourage this practice.
-This best practice will define why we specifically discourage masterless Puppet as a solution.
+This best practice will define why we specifically discourage serverless Puppet as a solution.

 ## Expectations

-Users who have encountered blog posts or other online guidance suggesting a masterless deployment may use this best practice to understand the suitability of running without a Puppet master in their environment.
+Users who have encountered blog posts or other online guidance suggesting a serverless deployment may use this best practice to understand the suitability of running without a Puppet server in their environment.

 Note that this guideline does not apply to the running of `puppet apply` during development or testing.